Wealth Club – Compelling investments for experienced investors

 There is no ready market for unlisted EIS shares: they are illiquid and hard to sell and value.
 There will need to be an exit for you to receive a realised return on your investment.
 Exits are likely to take considerably longer than the three-year minimum EIS holding period; equally, an exit within three years could impact tax relief.

 To claim tax relief, for a knowledge intensive EIS fund you will need an EIS5 certificate.
 Certificates can be issued once the fund has invested 90% of its capital, which it is required to do within 24 months of the close.
 Tax reliefs depend on the portfolio companies maintaining their EIS-qualifying status.
-For capital gains tax deferral and inheritance tax relief the investment date is when the capital is invested in each company, not the fund close date.
 Remember, tax rules can change and benefits depend on circumstances.

 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.